Connecticut Audbon Society

 The History of the Connecticut Audubon Society

-The Connecticut Audubon Society was founded in 1898 by by a small group of women in the town of Fairfield, including Mabel Osgood Wright, a pioneer in the American conservation movement, Helen Glover, Theodora Wheeler, and Harriet Glover.
+The Connecticut Audubon Society was founded in 1898 by a small group of women in the town of Fairfield, including Mabel Osgood Wright, a pioneer in the American conservation movement, Helen Glover, Theodora Wheeler, and Harriet Glover.
 You can read more details about the founding here.
 From the beginning, we have focused on conserving birds and their habitats in Connecticut, through science-based education and advocacy.

 Connecticut Audubon’s centers and sanctuaries give us a presence throughout the state and across all of Connecticut’s habitats.